leilafouda/lfouda/content/publication/salgadokent-2020/index.md

 ---
-abstract: Cetaceans are iconic predators thatserveas important indicatiors of marine ecosystem health.
+abstract: Cetaceans are iconic predators that serve as important indicators of marine ecosystem health.
+The Bremer Sub-Basin, south-western Australia, supports a diverse cetaceancommunity including thelargest documented aggreagation of killer whales (Orcinus orca) in Australian waters.

 authors:
 - Chandra Salgado Kent